kierancullen/495Project/README.md

 # ME495/CS396 Final Project
 ![header image](https://github.com/kierancullen/495Project/blob/main/lineage2.png?raw=true)
-This project provides framework for defining robot structures using L-systems in a TaiChi MPM simulation, as well as an evolutionary algorithm for generating L-systems that produce robots with favorable traits, such as good locomotion ability in the simulation.
+This project provides a framework for defining robot structures using L-systems in a TaiChi MPM simulation, as well as an evolutionary algorithm for generating L-systems that produce robots with favorable traits, such as good locomotion ability in the simulation.
 L-systems are used to define both the structure and actuation controls of the robots.
 Avoiding the use of a separate gradient descent or reinforcement learning step to determine the actuation controls allows the evolutionary algorithm to be much faster.

 ## L-system framework